Yacin-lab/c-language/README.md

 C Learning – Structured Roadmap
 ---

-This repository contains my organized learning path for the C programming language.
+{This repository contains my organized learning path for the C programming language.
-Each main folder focuses on a specific core area of C, with examples, exercises, and small applied projects.
+Each main folder focuses on a specific core area of C, with examples, exercises, and small applied projects.}

 📁 Structure Overview
 ### `/00-basics`